HelloRAG/hellorag-llama-pack/README.md

 In product-grade applications, services are typically provided by multiple applications under a load balancer.
 Therefore, storing referenced local files is not a suitable approach.
 S3 or other Object Storage Service (OSS) options could be used as alternatives.
 However, issues such as inconsistencies due to index updates may still arise.
 A relatively better approach is to store vectors in a dedicated vector database.
 For this instruction, we will use qdrant as an example.

 ### 2.2.1 Prerequsites
 * Install Qdrant (as an example) and establish collection.
-For detials please refer to qdrant [doc] (htpps://qdrant.tech/documentation/).
+For detials please refer to qdrant [doc](https://qdrant.tech/documentation/).
 * Install LlamaIndex qdrant store: ```pip install llama-index-vector-stores-qdrant```

 ### 2.2.2 Setup for the Initial Indexing & Re-indexing